Transurethral resection of the prostate - discharge

 Eat a healthy diet with plenty of fiber.
 You may use a stool softener or fiber supplement to help prevent constipation, which can delay the healing process.

-For the first few weeks after surgery, take only the medications your doctor told you to take.
+For the first few weeks after surgery, take only the medicines your health care provider has told you to take.

 - You may need to take antibiotics to help prevent infection.